-The procedure and selection of the independent directors were made in accordance with Section 38 of the Code and the Company's by-laws (the "Company's By-laws").
+The procedure and selection of the independent directors were made in accordance with Section 38 of the Code and the Company's By-laws.
 In compliance with the provisions of Rule 38 of the Amended Implementing Rules and Regulations of the Securities Regulation Code (the "Amended SRC Rules"), the Company's By-Laws were amended upon the approval by the Securities and Exchange Commission (the "SEC") on March 27, 2003 and further amended pursuant to the approval by the SEC on November 29, 2011.